IAS 1 paras 134, 135, capital management disclosures including covenants and reconciliations

 Capital management

-The Board’s policy is to always maintain a strong capital base, with an appropriate debt to equity mix, to ensure investor, creditor and market confidence and to support the future development of the business.
-The Board monitors the return on capital employed (ROCE), which the Group defines as adjusted operating profit as a percentage of monthly average net assets excluding net debt and retirement benefit obligations, and the level of dividends to ordinary shareholders.
+The Board’s policy is to maintain a strong capital base always, with an appropriate debt to equity mix, to ensure investor, creditor and market confidence and to support the future development of the business.
+The Board monitors ROCE (Note 3) and the level of dividends to ordinary shareholders.

-The Group’s debt covenants are EBITA to interest to be greater than 3 times and net debt to adjusted EBITDA to be less than 3.25 times.
-At the year end the Group comfortably met these covenants with net debt to adjusted EBITDA of 0.1x (2020/21: 0.5x) and EBITA to interest of 44.6x (2020/21: 26.7x).
+The Group’s debt covenants are net debt to adjusted EBITDA to be less than 3.25 times and EBITA to interest to be greater than 3 times, which are measured on a rolling 12-month basis at half year and year end.
+At the year end the Group comfortably met these covenants with net debt to adjusted EBITDA of 1.1x (2023/24 restated: 1.2x) and EBITA to interest of 10.9x (2023/24 restated: 10.3x).

 There were no significant changes in the Group’s approach to capital management during the year.